intermountainneuroimaging/bids-mriqc/README.md

 Inputs do not need to be provided because the mriqc pipeline will examine the BIDS formatted data directly at the given run level.

+For configuration options, please see [MRIQC command line interface](https://mriqc.readthedocs.io/en/stable/running.html#command-line-interface).
+Arguments such as --n_procs --mem_gb and --ants-nthreads are set to use the maximum available as detected by MRIQC.

 This will create a zip archive for each individual html file to allow quick on-platform viewing: a click on the .html.zip file opens it an a new browser tab.
 Note that links in the html files will not work and